If You're Looking For A New Challenge, Try Studying Abroad

 You could save money

-Tuition fees are now averaging £8,400 a year in the UK so it's unsurprising that there has been a massive rise in students heading further afield to find cheaper fees and better experiences.
+Tuition fees are now prohibitively high in the UK, so it's unsurprising that there has been a massive rise in students heading further afield to find cheaper fees and better experiences.
 The Netherlands was a popular place to study abroad in 2012 thanks to the €1,771 yearly tuition fee and the huge range of courses available.
 It also helps that virtually everyone speaks English so you can be gently introduced to the new language.

 Learn about a new culture